pnp/powershell/documentation/Remove-PnPTeamsUser.md

 **Required Permissions**

-  * Microsoft Graph API: Group.ReadWrite.All
+  * Microsoft Graph API: Group.ReadWrite.All, TeamMember.ReadWrite.All

 Removes a user from a team.